 Over time, the materials in these new growing areas will break down and be incorporated into the soil below.
 They will sink down over time, and new organic materials will be added as mulches around your plants to maintain fertility and replenish the system.

 If you already have an established garden, you might not want new growing areas.
-But you can still make the transition to no dig gardening by mulching existing areas with organic material, and by making sure that you implement practices which allow you to avoid digging or tilling these areas.
+But you can still make the transition to no-dig gardening by mulching existing areas with organic material, and by making sure that you implement practices that allow you to avoid digging or tilling these areas.

 - Making sure that beds are of a size so that you can easily reach the centre without compacting the growing area.